useparagon/paragon-mcp/README.md

 The MCP will automatically match OpenAPI files with Active integrations in your Paragon project to augment the list of available tools returned by the MCP.

+## Using experimental Proxy API tool

+> [!WARNING]
+> Enabling this tool allows your agent to write its own API requests with the account you connect.
+Always review the request before allowing the agent to use this tool to safeguard against unexpected changes.

+To allow the agent to write its own requests to the integration API, set `ENABLE_PROXY_API_TOOL=true` in your environment.

 ## License

 This project is open source and available under the [MIT License](https://opensource.org/license/mit).